Representation and participation in school science (REDE)

 The project aims at developing research based teaching methods and resources that strengthen the development of functional literacy skills among teacher training students.
 It also aims to contribute to high quality in students’ learning processes in school.

-After the students attempted to draw and explain an experiment demonstrating the greenhouse effect, the class found that the textbook illustration had some shortcomings.
+After attempting to draw and explain an experiment demonstrating the greenhouse effect, the class found that the textbook illustration had some shortcomings.
 This is the illustration after the teacher modified it by help of suggestions from the students.
 Photo: Erik Knain/ILS.

 The project Representation and participation in school science (REDE) develops research based teaching methods focusing on the use of representations such as